 Join us for the Sleepy Bear Twilight Ride!
 This family-friendly Fun Ride starts at the Dune Climb Trail Head on Sunday, August 10.
 Registration starts at 5 PM.
 Click HERE for more information!

 The Sleeping Bear Heritage Trail is the biggest recreational project supported by the Friends of Sleeping Bear Dunes.
 Prior to the Summer of 2012, there were no trails in the National Lakeshore where bicycles could be ridden.
 This new trail provides a wonderful new recreational opportunity for families and individuals to experience the Park outside of their cars.
 We hope people will park their cars and either walk or safely ride bikes to many of the popular destinations in the Park.
 Check out this video of the trail.

-Download a brochure and trail map.
-Trailhead parking is available at the Dune Climb and Glen Haven.
+Download a trail brochure and map.
+Trailhead parking is available at Pierce Stocking Scenic Drive, the Dune Climb, and Glen Haven.
 Street parking is available in Glen Arbor on Forest Haven Road and in Empire at Lacore Road and Voice Road.

 The trail is groomed for cross country skiing between Glen Arbor and the Dune Climb when we have sufficient snow.
 Ski conditions will be posted here from December through March.
 If you want to be on the e-mail list for grooming updates click here to send an e-mail request to Kerry Kelly.